iotFab/avsmqtt-1/instructions/lab1.md

 ### 2. Connect to the hardware kit using the below instructions

-2. Connect to the hardware kit using the below instructions -
     -   Mac -  [screen](./serial.md)
     -   Windows - [putty](./serial.md)
     -   Linux -  [screen / minicom](./serial.md)